Becoming a foster family for Wet Nose Rescue

 Absolutely!
 Many under-socialized dogs/puppies actually do better in foster homes with other animals.
 Pets owned by foster families must be up to date on vaccines and spayed or neutered.

-Wet Nose Rescue will supply everything that you need, a crate, food, toys, bowls.
-We will also cover the cost of any medical expenses your dog/puppy may have.
+Wet Nose Rescue will supply everything that you need- a crate, food, toys and bowls.
+We will also cover the cost of any medical expenses your foster dog/puppy may have.

 This is one of the hardest parts of fostering.
-Yes, it will pull at your heartstrings but our foster families can meet the adopting families and frequently stay in touch with them and the best part is knowing you’ve played a big part in saving this dog’s life and now you have room to save another.
-It is one of the greatest feelings!
+Yes, it will pull at your heartstrings, but our foster families can meet the adopting families and frequently stay in touch with them.
+The best part is knowing you’ve played a big part in saving this dog’s life, and now you have room to save another.
+It is truly one of the greatest feelings!
 Many of our foster families have asked to adopt one of the dogs they are fostering and as long as we don’t already have the dog promised to another family, the foster does have the option to adopt their foster.

 "I wanted to share my experience with fostering an adult dog from Wet Nose Rescue.
 I had the pleasure of fostering a German Shepherd mix by the name of Trevor.
 Poor Trevor was a stray and he was so timid.
 He would cower down when I raised my hand in fear and then when I would gently pet him, his little tail would not stop wagging.
 He was afraid to go to sleep, maybe because when he was on his own, he always had to be on guard.
 I would hold him until he felt safe and closed his eyes.
 After a few days he started to realize that we were not going to hurt him and he seemed so much happier.
 He is a gentle dogwho just needed to be shown love.
 It was an amazing experience to watch him grow with love and it warmed my heart when he was adopted by a loving family."